peleccom/edu-ai-challenge-2025/week3/Task9/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file with your OpenAI key:
+4. Copy `.env.example` to `.env` file with and fill your OpenAI key:

 ```
 OPENAI_API_KEY=your_openai_api_key_here